TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   to right.
-If there is no correlation between the variables, the line will be level (slope of zero) and pass through the mean of the `y` values (since in this case, the mean is not 'conditional' on `x`, so the global mean is the best 'fit' to the data).
+If there is no correlation between the variables, the line will be level (slope of zero) and pass through the mean of the `y` values (since in this case, the mean is not 'conditional' on `x`, so the global mean of `y` is the best 'fit' to the `y` values of the data).

-We will need to estimate the two parameters of a straight line: the intercept (where the line crosses the `y` axis, which corresponds to the value of `y` at `x == 0`), and the slope (representing the rate at which `y` changes with changing `x`).
-We will estimate these parameters of our conditional mean linear equation in a way to minimize a sum-of-squared deviations penalty, just like we implicitly do when calculating a global mean.
-That is, the line we come up with will reduce the average squared vertical `y` distances (NOT necessarily perpendicular to the fitted line, but perpendicular to the `x` horizontal/bottom axis) from the observations to the line.
-This is conceptually very similar to working with the mean, except now the 'conditional mean' of `y` changes with changing `x`.
+In order to do so, we will need to estimate the two parameters of a straight line: the intercept (where the line crosses the `y` axis, which corresponds to the value of `y` at `x == 0`), and the slope (representing the rate at which `y` changes with changing `x`).
+We will estimate these parameters of our linear equation for the conditional mean in a way to minimize a sum-of-squared deviations penalty, just like we implicitly do when calculating a global mean.
+  That is, the line we come up with will reduce the average squared vertical `y` distances from the observations to the line.
+Note that these distances, or 'residuals', measure how far off observed `y` values are from the corresponding `y` value of the fitted line.
+These distances are NOT necessarily perpendicular to the fitted line (as the shortest graph distance from the observation to the line would be), but perpendicular to the `x` horizontal/bottom axis, so there is no `x` component to the distance, only the `y` component.
+This minimization of the sum-of-squared deviations is conceptually very similar to working with the mean, except now the 'conditional mean' of `y` changes with changing `x` along the line we are estimating.
+Just as when working with the mean, or any other procedure minimizing a sum-of-squared deviations penatly function, the fitting procedure can be relatively sensitive to outliers.

 You will often hear the terms 'independent variable' and 'dependent variable', especially in the context of regression.
-Typically, we try to use regression to model a causal mechanistic relationship, which means that changing the 'independent' variable `x` would cause the 'dependent' variable `y` to tend to change as well.
-The choice of `x` in a 'mechanistic model' should be based on an existing theory about the mechanistic connection between `y` and `x`.
+Often, we try to use regression to model a causal mechanistic relationship, which means that changing the 'independent' variable `x` would cause the 'dependent' variable `y` to tend to change as well.
+However, we typically do not expect changing `y` to necessarily have a corresponding effect on `x`.
+This asymmetry is reflected in labeling the `y` variable as 'dependent' on the nominally 'indpendent' `x`.
+  The choice of `x` in a 'mechanistic model' is ideally based on a theory about the mechanism by which changes of `x` tend to lead to changes in `y`.

-But sometimes we know very little about how the entity behind our measurements (the `x`) are mechanistically related to our 'dependent' variable of interest `y`.
-Nevertheless, we may discover an association between `x` and `y` based on empirical measurements of both variables in a random sample.
-We could look into whether `x` causes `y` (either directly or indirectly -- we won't necessarily know) by altering `x` and measuring the resulting effect on `y`.
-But in many cases, that experiment is not practical, either because of technological limits or because of cost.
+Sometimes we know very little about how the `x` are mechanistically related to our 'dependent' variable of interest `y`.
+Nevertheless, we may empirically discover an association between `x` and `y` based on measurements of both variables in a random sample.
+We could look into whether `x` causes `y` (either directly or indirectly -- in many cases, like some genetic interactions, we won't necessarily know) by altering `x` and measuring the resulting effect on `y`.
+But in many cases, that experiment is not practical, either because of technological limits, cost or ethical restraints.
 We may nevertheless be interested in trying to 'predict' the value of `y` based on measurements of `x`.
-An example is linking genetic polymorphisms (differences) to phenotypes (measurements in the organism bearing the polymorphism).
-Here, we may have no idea how a polymorphism in a non-coding region far from any known gene is mechanistically linked with e.g. eye color, but can nevertheless discover a fairly reliable empirical relationship between the two.
-It would not be unethical or impractical to experimentally alter human genomes simply to test whether the polymorphism actually causes the phenotype, or whether both have a common antecedent.
-So demonstrating that `y` mechanistically depends on `x` is not practical.
-In this type of situation, you may well see the terms 'independent' and 'dependent' variable are still often used, but only with the meaning that the 'dependent' variable `y` is being predicted from the 'independent' variable.
-In these cases, it is often clearer if you refer to `x` the 'explanatory variable' and `y` the 'response variable'.
+For example, in gene activity profiling experiment (e.g. RNA-seq) a lab may find an association between the transcriptional activity of a gene called 'GeneA' and dementia risk.
+However, they may have no idea how the two are related.
+In principle, one might try to experimentally alter 'GeneA' activity to see if it really changes dementia risk, but the lack of good dementia animal models, ethical restraints on human experimentation, and the long lag time between birth and dementia onset may make testing the causal nature of the relationship impractical.
+In fact, the gene activity may not cause the risk: both may have a common antecedent, like a transcription factor that regulates GeneA as well as GeneB, which is the true 'culprit'.
+Nevertheless, if the association between gene activity level and risk is reliable, a statistical model of the relationship may have substantial practical clinical utility.
+In this type of situation, you may well see the terms 'independent' and 'dependent' still being used, but only with the implication that the 'dependent' variable `y` is being predicted from the 'independent' variable.
+In these cases, it is often clearer if you refer to `x` the 'explanatory variable' or 'predictor variable' (depending on context -- are you explaining, or predicting?) and `y` the 'response  variable'.

-Here, we will build up the linear model from the formula for a line that may be familiar from high-school.
-Here, `m` is the slope of line, and `b` is the intercept.
-As we build up to a more general case where there may be more than one explanatory variable, it will be convenient to refer to all the constant variable coefficients using the series `b0, b1, b2, b3, ...`, and the explanatory variables as `x1, x2, x3, ...`.
-In that case, the old intercept `b` becomes `b0`, and the old slope `m` becomes `b1`, which is the coefficient for the first variable `x1`.
+Now, we will build up to the linear model equation from the formula for a line that may be familiar from high-school.
+Initially, `m` is the slope of line, and `b` is the intercept.
+As we build up to a more general case where there may be more than one explanatory variable, it will be convenient to refer to all the constant variable coefficients using the series `b0, b1, b2, b3, ...` (instead of `b`, `m` and whatever you would tend to use for the next coefficient), and the explanatory variables as `x1, x2, x3, ...` (instead of `x`, `z`, and whatever comes next).
+In this scheme, the old intercept `b` becomes `b0`, and the old slope `m` becomes `b1`, which is the coefficient for the first variable `x1`.
 The formula for the line defines the variation in `y` that we can explain by a linear relationship with `x`.
 We also need an expression for the variation in `y` that is not captured by that linear relationship.
-This is the 'random error' term in the model, which for a regular linear model is assumed to have a normal distribution with a mean of zero and a standard deviation estimated from the dispersion of the model residuals.
-The model residuals are the distances from the `y` values of the observations to the corresponding `y` values of the line that best fits the sample.
+This is the 'random error' term in the model, which models the population from which 'residuals' we discussed above (differences between predicted and observed `y` values) are assumed to be drawn.
+For calculation of the customary parametric p-values, confidence intervals, and prediction intervals, we further assume that the residuals share a common `N(0, s)` distribution, where `s` is estimated from our sample of observations.
+When sample sizes are large (N >= 30 in the case of a single explanatory variable is typically considered adequate), we can invoke the CLT to justify use of the usual parametric p-values and intervals while relaxing the requirement for normal distribution of residuals to a requirement that the residuals have a common distribution with a mean of zero and constant (does not depend on the `x` value) variance, which is finite (some distributions, e.g. Cauchy, have infinite variance and would not work here).
+Even when the CLT cannot be invoked, residual distributions are non-normal and heteroskedasticity (residual spread changes with `x`) is present, as long as the residual distribution is not skewed and has a mean of zero, the coefficient estimates will be unbiased (and therefore useful), but parametric p-values and parametric intervals (estimates of uncertainty in the coefficient estimates and predicted values) will not be reliable.

 ```
 y = m * x + b                     ## notation you may have seen in high school